Nimba-Solutions/Unit-of-Work/README.md

 This implementation provides a lightweight alternative with zero dependencies, making it easier to:

-- Introduce additional safety to DML operations
+- Introduce additional safety (e.g. validation, rollback) to DML operations
 - Share transactions across multiple services
 - Handle complex relationships between records
 - Keep your code type-safe and maintainable